pjnalls/jobdemand/README.md

 ```bash
 python -V # => Python 3.x.x
 ```
+If the `python` command isn't recognized, then you can download Python 3 [here](https://www.python.org/downloads/).

 ## Quick Setup
 You can quickly create a local `.venv` virtual environment for this project with the dependencies needed with the following command: